nfagerlund/terraform-website/content/source/docs/cloud/workspaces/creating.html.md

 Most commonly, the configuration comes from a connected version control repository.
 If you choose not to connect a repository, you'll need to upload configuration versions for the workspace using Terraform CLI or the API.

-For more information about how configuration versions and connected repositories work, see [VCS Connections](./vcs.html).
+For more information about how configuration versions and connected repositories work, see [Terraform Configurations in Terraform Cloud Workspaces](./configurations.html).

 ## Required Permissions